-Jörg Meyer created the Gin Basil Smash in the summer of 2008.
-At that time, he had no idea how successful his recipe of Gin, fresh basil, lemon juice, and syrup would become.
+Jörg Meyer created the Gin Basil Smash recipe in the summer of 2008.
+At that time, he had no idea how successful his blend of gin, fresh basil, lemon juice, and syrup would become.

 Sure enough, as owner and manager of one of the best cocktail bars in Hamburg, he knew exactly how to create drinks customers love.

 But then, many bartenders and managers know this, and only a few come up with a triumph like this.